AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 AI-enabled tools can create clothing designs by using data such as images from the brand’s previous offerings or from other designers, data regarding customers’ tastes (color and style choices), and current fashion trends.

-Check out below video to see how the London College of Fashion is researching to find new ways to use AI for fashion design and production:
+Check out the video below to see how the London College of Fashion is researching to find new ways to use AI for fashion design and production:

 London College of Fashion on AI with fashion design.